roblatour/OMVBackup/README.md

 ## Restoring from the backup
 Use a tool such as the Raspberry Pi Imager to flash the image to another drive of the same capacity or greater.
-Of note, with the Raspberry Pi Imager the compressed image file may be used without first needing to uncompromising it
+Of note, with the Raspberry Pi Imager the compressed image file may be used without first needing to decompressed it.

 If you use Raspberry Pi Imager